skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       # If unspecified, Sky will default to on-demand instances.
       use_spot: False

+      # Disk size in GB to allocate for OS (mounted at /).
+Increase this if you
+      # have a large working directory or tasks that write out large outputs.
+      disk_size: 256

     # Using Sky Storage, you can specify file mounts (all optional).
     file_mounts:
       # This uses rsync to directly copy files from your machine to the remote